Daniel Amokachi: Club career

 Amokachi, nicknamed "The Bull", was discovered while playing for Ranchers Bees by Nigerian national team coach Clemens Westerhof, who brought the talented player to the 1990 African Nations Cup, and soon Amokachi moved to play for Club Brugge in Belgium.
 He competed in the new format of the Champions League, and became the first player to score in the competition, after his goal secured a 1–0 win in the opening match in the group stage against CSKA Moscow.
 Performing well in Belgium and at the 1994 World Cup, Everton became interested in Amokachi and their manager Mike Walker signed him for a fee of £3 million ($4.7 million).

 He went on to win the FA Cup with Everton in 1995, scoring two goals in the semi-final against Tottenham Hotspur after 'substituting himself' into the match while Paul Rideout was receiving treatment (the manager Joe Royle had only instructed him to warm up in preparation for possibly coming on).
 He appeared in the final only briefly, late on, again as a substitute but is remembered fondly for his beret-wearing celebrations afterwards.

 He remained at Everton until the end of the 1995–96 season, when he was transferred to Beşiktaş of Turkey for a fee of £1.75 million.
 He had failed to make the impact at Goodison Park that many fans had been hoping for, and had been unable to win a regular place in the first team, as Rideout and Duncan Ferguson were firmly established as Everton's two strikers at that stage.
 He did, however, stand in for Ferguson while he spent six weeks in prison during the autumn of 1995 for an offence committed in Scotland 18 months earlier.

-After leaving Beşiktaş in 1999, his playing career more or less ended.
+After leaving Beşiktaş in 1999, his playing career effectively ended.
 He signed with 1860 Munich, but the contract was cancelled after he failed a medical test.
 In turn he was rejected by Tranmere Rovers for the same reason.
 Amokachi trained with French second division side US Créteil, but the deal was hampered by injuries.
 American MLS team Colorado Rapids signed him in 2002, but seeing he was not fit enough they released him before a single match was played.
 He went to play in the United Arab Emirates, but was denied again due to his medical condition.